rikakoono/predicting_recipe_popularity/README.md

 ___

 ### **NMAR**
-In the first modified DataFrame, `recipe_ratings`, there were three missing columns: `name`, `description`, and `rating`.
+In the first modified DataFrame, `recipe_ratings`, there were three missing columns: `name`, `description`, and `average rating`.
+Of these, `description` is likely to be NMAR since users can choose to add a description to their recipes; recipes with more complicated descriptions may be more likely to be missing.
+This also means that it is likely that the missingness of `description` may be dependent on how complicated a recipe is.

 ### **Missingness Dependency: MCAR vs MAR**
-For missingness analysis, we focus on `rating`.
+For missingness analysis, we focus on `average rating`.
 7.08% of this column is missing values in the original interactions dataset, resulting in 3.1% of the average ratings being missing as well.

 <br>

 #### Year of submission
 Because older recipes have more time to be seen, newer recipes have a higher chance of not yet having ratings.
-Therefore, `rating` is likely to be MAR based on `submitted`, or when the recipe was published on food.com.
+Therefore, `average rating` is likely to be MAR based on `submitted`, or when the recipe was published on food.com.
 To analyze this, a new column, `year`, which takes only the year out of the submission date will be used for simplicity.

-The hypotheses to analyze missingness of the `rating` column on `year` are as follows:
+The hypotheses to analyze missingness of the `average rating` column on `year` are as follows:
-**Null hypothesis**: The missingness of `rating` does not depend on any other columns.
+**Null hypothesis**: The missingness of `average rating` does not depend on any other columns.
-**Alternate Hypothesis**: The missingness of `rating` is dependent on `year` with a significance level of 0.05.
+**Alternate Hypothesis**: The missingness of `average rating` is dependent on `year` with a significance level of 0.05.

 We begin by visualizing distributions of missingness of ratings by year.
 From the plot, it seems like the distributions are similar in shape, but newer ratings seem to be missing more often than not.